Cherry on the Cake: Fairness is NOT an Optimization Problem: Connecting Classification and Cake-Cutting

-The connection between cake-cutting and supervised learning is intuitive: if we limit ourselves to deterministic decisions, then for any decision $\boldsymbol{d}$, we can simply define a slicing $\boldsymbol{S}$ so that
+The connection between cake-cutting and supervised learning is intuitive: if we limit ourselves to deterministic models, then for any model $\model$, we can simply define a slicing $\vectorize{\slicing}$ so that

-and then define probability measures $\mu_i$ by considering the entries of the confusion matrix, that is:
+and then define probability measures $\symmeasure_i$ by considering the entries of the confusion matrix, that is:

-But two problems need to be addressed to formalize this line of reasoning.
-First, it is unclear how we can define a proper slicing when the decision used is not deterministic.
-Secondly, a more technical problem may arise: the newly defined measures might not be atomless, as the cake-cutting definition requires.
-When $\mu_X$ is atomless itself, it is possible to prove that it doesn't really matter whether a decision is deterministic or not: any confusion matrix obtained by a probabilistic decision can also be obtained by a deterministic one.
-This has been proven by \cite{dvoretzky1951relations}.
-But when $\mu_X$ is not atomless, we can still circumvent the issue by simply considering an extra dimension: any probabilistic decision on $X$ can be seen as a deterministic decision on $X\times [0,1)$, and hence a cake-cutting problem on $X\times [0,1)$.
-Formally:
+Yet, it is unclear how we can define a proper slicing when the model used is not deterministic.
+When the measure $\symmeasure_\featureset$ is itself atomless, it is possible to prove that it doesn't really matter whether a model is deterministic or not: any confusion matrix obtained by a probabilistic decision can also be obtained by a deterministic one, as proven in \cite{dvoretzky1951relations}.